 CMC students are well positioned to apply for a range of nationally and internationally competitive external fellowship and scholarship opportunities, including the Fulbright, Truman, Rhodes, Marshall, Goldwater, Udall, and Gates-Cambridge awards.
 Fellowships like these can support public service, independent projects, and post-graduate study in the U.S. and abroad.

-We administer competitions for sophomores, juniors, and seniors that require institutional nomination to external programs, and also advise students regarding their applications for direct-apply fellowships (fellowships that don't require a nomination from CMC).
+We coordinate the nomination process for certain fellowships that require institutional endorsement, and also advise students regarding their applications for direct-apply fellowships (which don’t require a nomination from CMC).

 - counseling on which fellowship opportunities fit you best;